Have you ever had more drinks than you should the night before a long run?

-Running more miles than you should—or too hard—when hungover can make your symptoms worse.
+Running more miles than you should—or too hard—when hungover can worsen your symptoms.

 Going for a long run or performing a series of intense 400-meter intervals while hungover is probably not a good idea.
-In fact, if you’re still feeling tipsy, intensity can just make you feel worse.
+If you’re still feeling tipsy, intensity can make you feel worse.

-If you had a quality workout on the schedule, such as intervals or hill work, move it to another day when you’re feeling fresh and ready.
+If you had a quality workout on the schedule, such as intervals or hill work, move it to another day when you feel fresh and ready.

-All in all, I’d recommend that you avoid exercising following a night of drinking—or at the very least keep intensity very low and pay attention to your body.
+All in all, I’d recommend that you avoid exercising following a night of drinking—or at the very least, keep the intensity very low and pay attention to your body.

 But it’s really up to you.
 I’m only offering suggestions.
 You call the shots (no pun intended).